lelchek/millionaire/README.md

 ## Format of Questions

-The list of questions can be expanded.
+The list of questions can be expanded.<br />
 Questions must be in json format.

 ```